 Let Them Eat Cake

 At Disneyland, you can have your cake and eat more too.
 Cupcakes, bundt cakes, cake pops, and layer cakes—all can be found in the parks.
 You can pre-order birthday cakes in advance at table-service restaurants.
 Cake pops and cupcakes come in a variety of themes, but for small tadpoles we love the small size and neatness factor that comes with the cake pops.
-There are also promotional themed cakes such as Darth by Cake in Tomorrowland and the Multiverse Parfait at Studio Catering Co. during Summer of Heroes.
-There are seasonal cakes like the pineapple upside down bundt cake at Jolly Holiday this summer.
+There are also promotional themed cakes during holidays, celebrations and festivals.
+You can indulge in seasonal cakes like the pineapple upside down bundt cake at Jolly Holiday in the summer.
+Cake comes in all shapes and sizes so be sure to check out the selection of flavored funnel cakes at Hungry Bear Restaurant if you really want a new spin on cake.

 One of our new (but temporary) favorite cakes is the grey stuff at the Red Rose Taverne in Fantasyland.
 Try the grey stuff—it’s delicious!
 Don’t believe me?
 Ask the dishes.
 The grey stuff is a white chocolate mousse (it tastes way better than it looks) that surrounds a red velvet cupcake and raspberry center.
 Rest assured you can find cake variations all around the park if you’ve got some reason—any reason at all—to celebrate.
 We’re just here to help.
 No judgments.